-(Ord. of 9-7-1999, § 1(4-126))

 Sec.
 6-103.
 Distance requirements.

 (a) For an alcoholic beverage license to be issued to other than a preferred caterer and concessionaire, local caterer or concessionaire or temporary permit, the premises of the applicant must meet the following distance requirements: